dr-richard-barker/smallRNAseq_DRB/smallRNA_DREAM_Pipeline_v3.md

 **Installing mirnaQC**

-There are two main ways to install mirnaQC:
+There are two main ways to install mirnaQC or use their premade webtool (https://arn.ugr.es/mirnaqc/):
 **1. Docker:**
 This is the recommended method for most users.
 It ensures you have all necessary dependencies installed without modifying your system environment.
 Bash